-Meaningful Activity for People with Dementia a training program from DSDC is run on a regular basis, here participants will gain the knowledge and skills to develop a varied programme of activity in care settings which are person-centred and meaningful.
+Making Acticity Meaningful for People with Dementia is a training program from DSDC is run on a regular basis, here participants will gain the knowledge and skills to develop a varied programme of activity in care settings which are person-centred and meaningful.

 Han, A. [et al.] (2015) Perspectives of People with Dementia About Meaningful Activities: A Synthesis.
 American Journal of Alzheimer’s Disease & Other Dementias 31(2) 115-123.